claytonwramsey/www/content/blog/effect-polymorphism.md

 }
 ```

-So, with a little bit of brute force, we\'ve come up with an API that
+So, with a little bit of brute force, we've come up with an API that
 can handle fallibility.
-It\'s annoying to maintain, sure, but at least
+It's annoying to maintain, sure, but at least
-we\'ve achieved maximum flexibility.
+we've achieved maximum flexibility.
 But wait!
 What if we want to make
 an implementation of `magic_number` using an unsafe function!
-Then we\'d
+Then we'd
 have to make a new trait!

 ```rust